awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 ~~~
 mkdir -p ~/awesome-workshop
+cd awesome-workshop
 git clone ssh://git@gitlab.cern.ch:7999/${USER}/awesome-gitlab-cms.git
+cd  awesome-gitlab-cms
 ~~~
 {: .language-bash}

 ## Choosing the correct GitLab runner

+We are now going to setup a GitLab CI.
+For that, we need to create a `.gitlab-ci.yml` file.
-Standard GitLab runners at CERN do not mount CVMFS, which is required in many cases, for example for setting up CMSSW, or to create a grid proxy, or to access LCG software stacks in `/cvmfs/sft.cern.ch/`.
+Standard GitLab CI runners at CERN do not mount CVMFS, which is required in many cases, for example for setting up CMSSW, or to create a grid proxy, or to access LCG software stacks in `/cvmfs/sft.cern.ch/`.
 In order to get a runner that mounts CVMFS, all you need to do is add a `tag` to your `gitlab-ci.yml` file:

 ~~~